gabrielaaguiv5/CS50-Introduction-to-Computer-Science/project/README.md

 #### The idea: Tab Sorter: Easing Navigation in Tab-Overloaded Scenarios.
 #### The development: Tab Sorter: Easing Navigation in Tab-Overloaded Scenarios.
 #### The files: Tab Sorter: Easing Navigation in Tab-Overloaded Scenarios.
-#### The development: Tab Sorter: Easing Navigation in Tab-Overloaded Scenarios.
+#### The results: Tab Sorter: Easing Navigation in Tab-Overloaded Scenarios.